angelo-jw/dm-backend/README.md

 # Project Do-More: Flask and Firebase Application

 ## Introduction
 This is the server side of the DoMore App, a Flask web application integrated with Firebase for Firestore and authentication.
+It's deployed in a Docker image to GCloud Run.

 ## Prerequisites
 To work on this project, ensure you have the following installed: